-Emergency Red Phones
+Emergency Red Phones and First Aid

 You can store your medical equipment or medications in the First Aid Room during your visit.
 You can also use this private space for administering medical treatment if needed.
 Stop by the Concierge Desk on Level 1 near the ramp for access to the room.